On the category $\mathcal{O}$ of a hybrid quantum group: Introduction

-If the parameter $q$ is specialized to a transcendental element in $\C^\times$, the category $\sO_q$ is equivalent to the classical BGG category $\sO$.
+If the parameter $q$ is specialized to a transcendental element in $\C^\times$, the category $\sO_q$ is equivalent to the classical BGG category $\sO$ (see e.g. \cite{AM15}).
 In this paper we study the category $\sO_\zeta$, where $\zeta\in \C$ is a primitive $l$-th root of unity ($l$ is an odd integer satisfying mild assumptions specified in \textsection\ref{subsect 2.1.2'}).